-16. When performing risk assessment procedures and related activities to obtain an understanding of the entity and its environment, including the entity's internal control, required by
+16. When performing risk assessment procedures and related activities to obtain an understanding of the entity and its environment, the applicable financial reporting framework and the entity's system of internal control, required by SSA 315 (Revised 2021), the auditor shall perform the procedures in paragraphs 23-43 to obtain information for use in identifying the risks of material misstatement due to fraud.

-6 SSA 315 (Revised), paragraph 10.
+6 SSA 315 (Revised 2021), paragraph 17-18.